 The National Early Childhood Inclusion Institute is a premier educational opportunity for anyone involved in the care and education of young children with special needs in inclusive settings.
 For 20 years, complete with dozens of world-class experts, dozens of groundbreaking sessions, free courses for CEUs, and an enduring impact, the Inclusion Institute has drawn people from across the country and around the globe.
 Participants learn about current research findings, models, and resources to guide inclusive policy, professional development, and practice; develop collaborative relationships and cross-agency systems to support early childhood inclusion; and meet, learn from, and problem solve with peers.

 Technical Assistance Leadership

-Christina Kasprzak, MA, leads the Technical Assistance Division and is director of the Trohanis Technical Assistance (TA) Projects at FPG.
+Christina Kasprzak, MA, co-leads the Technical Assistance Division and is director of the Trohanis Technical Assistance (TA) Projects at FPG.
 In addition, Christina currently serves as co-director of the Early Childhood TA (ECTA) Center and is PI on the FPG subcontract for the Center for Early Childhood IDEA Data Systems (DaSy).
 Christina specializes in program evaluation and has worked for ten years to support the measurement of child and family outcomes in EI/ECSE.
 She led the development of the ECTA System Framework for Early Intervention and Preschool Special Education, designed to guide state EI/ECSE leaders in evaluating their current systems.